CzechLynx: A Dataset for Individual Identification and Pose Estimation of the Eurasian Lynx: Methods

 \subsection{Dataset Collection}

-The CzechLynx dataset comprises data collected from two independent conservation projects operating within distinct regions of the Eurasian lynx’s (Lynx lynx) Central European range.
+The CzechLynx dataset \cite{picek_czechlynx} comprises data collected from two independent conservation projects operating within distinct regions of the Eurasian lynx’s (\textit{Lynx lynx}) Central European range.
 Each project used its own field methodology and data management pipeline.
-To maintain transparency and reproducibility, we describe the sources separately below. \\
+To maintain transparency and reproducibility, all data sources {are described} separately below.

-\textbf{Carnivore Conservation Programme, Friends of the Earth Czech Republic (FoE CZ), and Department of Forest Ecology, Mendel University in Brno}: This source includes data collected through long-term monitoring in the Western Carpathians (since 2009) and Southwest Bohemia (since 2015).
-The datasets are labeled "FoE CZ - The Western Carpathians" and "FoE CZ - Southwest Bohemia" in the following text.
+\textbf{Carnivore Conservation Programme, Friends of the Earth Czech Republic (FoE CZ), and Department of Forest Ecology, Mendel University in Brno}: This source includes data collected through long-term monitoring in the Western Carpathians (since 2009) and Southwest Bohemia (since 2015){; labeled as} ``\textit{FoE CZ -- The Western Carpathians}'' and ``\textit{FoE CZ -- Southwest Bohemia}'' in the following text.
 Camera traps were deployed on forest roads, trails, mountain ridges, as well as marking and resting sites, identified via snow-tracking, signs of occurrence, or telemetry research \cite{dula2023first, kubala_factors_2024}.
-From 2015 onward, the Western Carpathians area followed a systematic camera-trapping and spatial capture-recapture model to estimate lynx densities and evaluate density fluctuations, apparent survival, transition rate, and individual turnover during five consecutive seasons \cite{Dula2021}.
-Earlier data and those collected by opportunistic camera-trapping allowed for estimation of minimum population size, social structure, and evidence of reproduction.
+From 2015 onward, the Western Carpathians area followed a systematic camera trapping and spatial capture-recapture model to estimate lynx densities and evaluate density fluctuations, apparent survival, transition rate, and individual turnover during five consecutive seasons \cite{Dula2021}.
+Earlier data and those collected by opportunistic camera trapping allowed for estimation of minimum population size, social structure, and evidence of reproduction.
 Cameras used included both white-flash and infrared models (video-enabled).
-Most individuals were manually identified based on distinctive coat patterns visible on their flanks, forelimbs, and hindlimbs \cite{Dula2021}. \\
+Most individuals were manually identified based on distinctive coat patterns visible on their flanks, forelimbs, and hindlimbs \cite{Dula2021}.